CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 You will need an Apple ID that is a member of the Apple Developer program, as Collabora iOS relies on Fonts and iCloud capabilities, which are only available to accounts in the developer platform

 If you don't have an account in the developer program, you can enroll [on Apple's developer program website](https://developer.apple.com/programs/enroll/).
-It costs $99 USD per year to enroll.
 If you are developing Collabora iOS for work your employer may be able to [add you to a development team](https://developer.apple.com/help/account/manage-your-team/invite-team-members/)

 ### A Mac ## {#ios-1-build-Lo-mac .extraclass class="requirement-machine"}
 You will need a Mac with [Xcode](https://apps.apple.com/gb/app/xcode/id497799835) installed

-Intel Macs should work, although this guide has only been tested with a Mac Mini 2023, which has an Apple M2 chip

 ### An iOS or iPadOS device ## {#ios-1-build-Lo-mac .extraclass class="requirement-machine"}